On the existence of curves with $A_k$-singularities on $K3$-surfaces: Tangent spaces and a new regularity condition

-is classically identified with the differential at $[C]$ of the versal map from an analytic neighborhood of $[C]$ in $|D|$ to an analytic neighborhood of the origin in $H^0(C,T^1_C).$ By this identification and by the fact that the versal deformation space of a singularity parametrizes equivalence classes of singularities in the analytic topology, we have that the global sections of the kernel $\N^\prime_{C|S}$ of the sheaf map $\alpha$ in \eqref{sequenceoneone} are infinitesimal deformations of $C$ that are equisingular in the \textit{analytic} topology, i.e. infinitesimal deformation of $C$ preserving the analytic class of every singularity of $C.$ For this reason, $\N^\prime_{C|S}$ is usually called the \textit{equisingular deformation sheaf of $C$ in $S.$} Let $J$ be the Jacobian ideal of $C$.
-By a straightforward computation, $J\otimes\N_{C|S}:=\N^\prime_{C|S}$ and, consequently, $\dim(H^0(C,T^1_C))=\deg(J)=\sum_{p\in C}\deg (J_p),$ where $J_p$ is the localization of $J$ at $p$.
-Keeping in mind the versal property of $T^1_C,$ the following definition makes sense. \begin{definition} We say that the singularities of $C$ may be smoothed independently if the map $d\alpha$ introduced in \eqref{dalpha} is surjective or, equivalently, if $h^0(C, \N^\prime_{C|S})=h^0(C,\N_{C|S})-\deg(J).$ If this happens, we also say that the Jacobian ideal imposes linearly independent conditions to the linear system $|D|.$ \end{definition} \begin{remark} If $C$ is an irreducible reduced curve in a Bertini linear system $|D|$ on a smooth projective $K3$ surface $S$ then $h^1(C,\N_{C|S})=h^1(C,\mathcal O_C(C))=h^1(C,\omega_C)=1,$ where $\omega_C$ denotes the dualizing sheaf of $C.$ In particular, by the short exact sequence of sheaves on $C$
+is classically identified with the differential at $[C]$ of the versal map from an analytic neighborhood of $[C]$ in $|D|$ to an analytic neighborhood of the origin in $H^0(C,T^1_C).$ By this identification and by the fact that the origin in $T^1_{C,p}$ is the only point parametrizing singularities analytically equivalent to the singularity of $C$ at $p$ \cite[Lemma (3.21)]{diaz_harris}, we have that the global sections of the kernel $\N^\prime_{C|S}$ of the sheaf map $\beta$ in \eqref{sequenceoneone} are infinitesimal deformations of $C$ that are analytically equisingular, i.e. infinitesimal deformations of $C$ preserving the analytic class of every singularity of $C$ \cite[Definition (3.9)]{diaz_harris}.
+For this reason, $\N^\prime_{C|S}$ is usually called the \textit{equisingular normal sheaf of $C$ in $S$} \cite[Prop.
+1.1.9 (ii)]{ser}.
+Let $J$ be the Jacobian ideal of $C$.
+By a straightforward computation, $J\otimes\N_{C|S}=\N^\prime_{C|S}$ and, consequently, $\dim(H^0(C,T^1_C))=\deg(J)=\sum_{p\in C}\deg (J_p),$ where $J_p$ is the localization of $J$ at $p$.
+Keeping in mind the versal property of $T^1_C,$ the following definition makes sense.